 The JD Program

-The University of Tulsa College of Law celebrates its centennial in 2023.
-TU Law is relatively small, but we’re exponentially mighty.
+The University of Tulsa College of Law emphasizes small class sizes to foster a tight-knit community.
 Every student who entrusts their future to us receives a rigorous legal education by professors who combine practical experience and deep, research-driven expertise.

-TU Law is a private law school with a total enrollment of approximately 350 students and a student-to-faculty ratio of 9.7:1.
+UTulsa Law is a private law school with a total enrollment of approximately 275 students and a student-to-faculty ratio of 9.5:1.
 It provides an academically rigorous yet collegial atmosphere with opportunities for scholarship, leadership, and faculty mentoring.
 Students develop practical skills through participation in student-driven legal journals, award-winning moot court teams, on-campus clinics, and a robust externship program.
-TU’s Mabee Legal Information Center is recognized as one of the nation’s top university law libraries.
+UTulsa Law’s Mabee Legal Information Center is recognized as one of the nation’s top university law libraries.

-At TU Law we place a high priority on preparing of our graduates for outstanding careers in a wide variety of fields that have a positive impact of the justice system and the community at large.
-We like to say that our graduates are Prepared.
-Practiced.
-Proven.
+At UTulsa Law, we place a high priority on preparing of our graduates for outstanding careers in a wide variety of fields that have a positive impact of the justice system and the community at large.
+We focus on turning passion into practice!
 This is not an empty slogan.
 It embodies a firm commitment: To ensure that each student who graduates with a Juris Doctor from TU Law is fully prepared to practice in their chosen area of the law.
-For the last 100 years, we’ve proven the truth of this effort by providing strong learning opportunities for students in the classroom and through our experiential learning programs.
+For more than100 years, we’ve proven the truth of this effort by providing strong learning opportunities for students in the classroom and through our experiential learning programs.

 Alternate Start Dates, Areas of Curricular Focus

-Full-time and reduced-schedule options; summer, fall, or spring entering classes; and broad curricular offerings in fall, spring, and summer are available.
-Beyond our required curriculum, students may pursue interests across a broad array of subject areas, or focus on a specific area of concentration, including Sustainable Energy and Natural Resources Law, Native American Law, Immigration Law, and Health Law.
+Full-time and reduced-schedule options; summer, fall, or spring start options; Beyond our required curriculum, students may pursue interests across a broad array of subject areas, or focus on a specific area of concentration, including Sustainable Energy and Natural Resources Law, Criminal Law, Immigration Law, and Health Law.

 Students at TU Law have a great variety of career choices available to them that are enhanced by the opportunity for interdisciplinary study.
 Students may pursue a JD concurrently with graduate degrees in other disciplines, including business, psychology, and cyber security.